Daly Memorial Hall: Mythic society

-It was a French priest who was destined to come to India and to leave his indelible mark on Bangalore in the form of the Daly Memorial Hall.
-Arriving in Bangalore in 1886, the Reverend Father Antoinette Marie Tabard was attached to St. Joseph's College.
-However, since had come out to India to be a Missionary, teaching did not satisfy his inner urge and so he appealed to his Bishop Dr. Kleiner to send him out in the District.
-He wanted to identify himself with the people amongst whom he had to work.
-He was sent to Mysore to study the regional language Kannada under Rev. Father Reautearu.

-Upon the death of the Rev. Father Quenard, the Parish Priest of St. Patrick's Cathedral, Father Tabard returned to Bangalore to fill the post.
-From 1891 to 1926 he remained its Chaplain and Chaplain to the British troops stationed in Bangalore.

-Father Tabard was essential to the creation of the Mythic Society.
-It is said that the late Col. Desaraj Urs once offered him a pair of white mules.
-Father Tabard remarked that a cash donation equivalent to their value would be more welcome to the Mythic Society.
-The next day the Colonel sent him the pair of mules with a cheque for Rs 500.
-Father Tabard soon succeeded in obtaining land on Cenotaph Road and he erected the "Daly Memorial Hall" and provided it with an extensive reference library.
-He started its quarterly journal and established a reserve fund of Rs 10,000.
-The Mythic Society was founded and has rendered services to the State and continues to do so for the United Karnataka.

 Daly Memorial Hall

 Construction

 The foundation of the Daly Memorial Hall was laid on 30 August 1916 by Krishnaraja Wodeyar IV, the Maharaja of Mysore.
 The construction cost was INR 24,783, out of which INR 10,000 was granted by Krishnaraja Wodeyar IV, and the rest from other patrons such as Maharaja of Baroda, Begum of Bhopal and the Raja of Travancore.
 The completed Daly Memorial Hall was inaugurated on 25 July 1917 by the Kanteerava Narasimharaja Wadiyar, Yuvaraja of Mysore.

 Architecture

 The facade of the hall is reminiscent of the Greco-Roman style, with fluted columns capped with capitals featuring Acanthus leaves.
 The floor is made of reclaimed French terracotta tiles and the roof is finished with Mangalore tiles.
 As of 2017, the hall had been standing for a hundred years.

 Hugh Daly

 The Daly Memorial Hall is named after Sir Hugh Daly, who served as the Resident of Mysore State and Chief Commissioner of Coorg (1910-).
 He played a vital role in signing the 1913 Treaty of Mysore, which made the Mysore Government equal to the British India Government.
 He was also involved in negotiating with the Madras Presidency with regards to sharing the Cauvery River water, on behalf of the Mysore State.
 He also served as the first honorary president of the Mythic Society.